-Talk to us - firstly discuss your concerns with your child's Classteacher (or SENCO if your child is due to join the school).
+Talk to us - firstly discuss your concerns with your child's Classteacher (or the Head of School or SENCO if your child is due to join the school).
 We pride ourselves on building positive relationships with parents and are always keen to work together to support a child as necessary.

-How will King's Academy College Park staff support my child?
+How will College Park Infant School staff support my child?

-Our SENCo will closely monitor all provision and progress of any child requiring additional support across the school.
+Our SENCO will closely monitor all provision and progress of any child requiring additional support across the school.
 The Classteacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
 There may be a Learning Support Assistant (LSA) working with your child either individually or as part of a group, if this is seen as necessary by the Classteacher.
 Support may also be provided by a Special Needs Assistant (SNA) but the details of this support would be discussed with parents if this level of support was required.